tomkerkhove/azure-api-management-chaos-monkey/README.md

 # Azure API Management - Chaos Monkey 🐒

+> 🏗️ This sample is not ready yet, feel free to subscribe to stay up-to-date.

 Bringing chaos to your Azure API Management gateways 🐒

 ## What chaos does it bring?